 Expedition members will be provided with pre-trip medical advice and a medical questionnaire and asked to visit their family physician to receive a full medical examination.
 This information will be sighted only by the expedition leader and our medical adviser and treated with full confidentiality.

 There is no definite measure for assessing the required skill level to climb Cho Oyu so we prefer to discuss this on an individual basis.
 However, there are some broad guidelines that can be applied from the outset.

-A successful team member will have been visiting the mountains for at least three seasons and made ascents of peaks up to 18-20,000 feet (5,500 - 6,000m).
-It is quite common for members to have previously climbed Mt McKinley in Alaska, Aconcagua in South America, or various Mexican volcanoes as training for Cho Oyu.
+A successful team member will have been visiting the mountains for at least three seasons and made ascents of peaks up to 5,500-6,000m/18-20,000 feet.
+It is quite common for members to have previously climbed Denali in Alaska, Aconcagua in South America, or various Mexican volcanoes as training for Cho Oyu.

 He/she will be familiar with crevasse travel techniques and have a good overall standard of fitness.
 See our Fitness Training Programs for details on how you can best prepare for the challenge.

 Age itself is no barrier.
 To date we have succeeded on Himalayan trips with members aged from 22 to 65 years of age.

 A fierce determination and a burning desire to climb the mountain are essential prerequisites for this expedition.
 The guides and other expedition staff will provide the leadership, tactics and overall decision making required during the climb, but still you will have to physically put one foot in front of the other to climb to the top and back.

 Each of our trips is individually rated according to its physical and technical difficulty, displayed in the icons towards the top of each trip page.
 You can click on the accompanying question mark for additional descriptions and the full run-down of our grading system is available on our Difficulty Ratings page.